michelexyz/ML4G/README.md

 The folder [PCMCI_RNN](https://github.com/michelexyz/ML4G/tree/master/PCMCI_RNN) contains the main logic for the new algorithm for causal discovery, MCI-RNN, that uses temporal networks to represent the non-linear causal links between time-dependent observational variables.

 It also contains the code to reproduce the linear correllation studies within regime-dependent data presented by [Grunge et al.](https://doi.org/10.1063/5.0020538).
-The latter research was here extendend, the report and results can be accessed [here](https://github.com/michelexyz/ML4G/blob/non-linear-relationships/MCI_NN_report.pdf).
+The latter research was here extendend, the report and results can be read in this [PDF](https://github.com/michelexyz/ML4G/blob/non-linear-relationships/MCI_NN_report.pdf).

 ## Study reproduction
 The experiment using synthetic data was reproduced in [this notebook](https://github.com/michelexyz/ML4G/blob/master/synthetic_data_study_reproduction.ipynb).